Pantera: 2022–present: Reformation with new lineup

-The updated lineup of Pantera played their first shows in 21 years in Latin America in December 2022, co-headlining Mexico's Monterrey Metal Fest with Judas Priest, and also appearing at Hell & Heaven Metal Fest in Mexico and Knotfest in Chile, Brazil and Colombia.
-The band then embarked on their first full-scale tour of Europe since 2000 in May and June 2023, and supported Metallica on selected North American dates of their 2023–2024 M72 World Tour.
+The updated lineup of Pantera played their first shows in 21 years in Latin America in December 2022, co-headlining Mexico's Monterrey Metal Fest with Judas Priest; the band also appeared at Hell & Heaven Metal Fest in Mexico and Knotfest in Chile, Brazil and Colombia.
+Pantera then embarked on their first full-scale tour of Europe since 2000 in May and June 2023, and supported Metallica on selected North American dates of their 2023–2024 M72 World Tour.
 Three shows into the band's December 2022 Latin America run, it was revealed Brown had contracted COVID-19 and was replaced by bassist Derek Engemann (who plays with Anselmo in Philip H. Anselmo & The Illegals and Scour) for the remaining shows.
 The band's concerts at the Rock am Ring and Rock im Park festivals in Germany and in Vienna, Austria in 2023 were canceled following an outcry over Anselmo's previous racist remarks and his showing of the Hitler salute at an earlier event.
 Pantera toured Europe again through January and February 2025, followed by their first tour of the UK and Ireland in more than two decades.
-The band continued to tour throughout the spring, summer and fall of 2025, during which they played U.S. dates with Metallica and Suicidal Tendencies, performed as one of the supporting acts for Black Sabbath's final show in the UK, and toured the U.S. with Amon Amarth.
-They will also be playing selected shows in Europe in the spring and summer of 2026, again with Metallica.
+The band continued to tour throughout the spring, summer and fall of 2025, during which they played US dates with Metallica and Suicidal Tendencies, performed as one of the supporting acts for Black Sabbath's final show in the UK, and toured the US with Amon Amarth.
+They also played selected shows in Europe in the spring and summer of 2026, again with Metallica.